CarInsurance.com Insights

 - Expert tip: Look beyond price; consider the insurer’s customer service and claim handling reputation.

-4. Evaluate deductibles
+4. Evaluate your car insurance deductibles

 Deductibles are the amount of money that needs to be paid out-of-pocket before your coverage begins.
 In general, the lower the premium cost, the higher the deductible will be.
 Take a look at the following action items to determine how your deducible factors into the best coverage option for you.